Wireless Festival canceled after UK bars rapper Ye over antisemitic remarks - Boston News, Weather, Sports | WHDH 7News

 Festival organizers canceled the three-day outdoor event as a result of the travel ban and said those who had bought tickets would get refunds.

-Ye had been granted an electronic travel authorization which has now been withdrawn on the grounds that his presence in the U.K. would not be “conducive to the public good,” the BBC said, citing the Home Office.
+Ye applied for an electronic travel authorization to visit the U.K., but it was blocked by the government on the grounds that his presence in the country would not be “conducive to the public good.”

+“Kanye West should never have been invited to headline Wireless,” Prime Minister Keir Starmer said in a statement posted on social media.
+“This government stands firmly with the Jewish community, and we will not stop in our fight to confront and defeat the poison of antisemitism.
+We will always take the action necessary to protect the public and uphold our values.”

 The rapper, who changed his name in 2021, had been expected to play his first U.K. dates for more than a decade in front of around 150,000 revelers over three nights July 10-12 at the Wireless Festival, in London’s Finsbury Park.
 Other acts for the festival had not yet been announced.